michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0044.md

 - v: express astonishment or surprise about something
 - n: something that causes feelings of wonder
 ### Family
-marvel: marveled, marveling, marvelled, marveller, marvelling, marvelous, marvels+;marveller: marvellers;marvelous: marvelously
+- marvel: marveled, marveling, marvelled, marveller, marvelling, marvelous, marvels+
+- marveller: marvellers
+- marvelous: marvelously
 ### Examples
 - And, fellow Lion Dennis Boles marvels, customers from “practically every African country.”
 - The Disney-owned Marvel Studios once again proved its power with “Captain America: Civil War,” which grossed $408 million to land at No. 2.